U.S. defends killing Americans who join al Qaeda

 U.S. Attorney General Eric Holder said that Americans who have joined al Qaeda or its affiliates can be targeted for lethal strikes if there is an imminent threat to the United States and capturing them is not feasible.

-In a speech to the Northwestern University School of Law, Holder did not refer directly to the CIA drone strike last year that killed Anwar al-Awlaki, a U.S.-born Muslim cleric who joined al Qaeda’s Yemen affiliate and directed many attacks.
+In prepared remarks to the Northwestern University School of Law, Holder did not refer directly to the CIA drone strike last year that killed Anwar al-Awlaki, a U.S.-born Muslim cleric who joined al Qaeda’s Yemen affiliate and directed many attacks.

-“Any decision to use lethal force against a United States citizen - even one intent on murdering Americans and who has become an operational leader of al Qaeda in a foreign land - is among the gravest that government leaders can face,” he said.
+“Any decision to use lethal force against a United States citizen - even one intent on murdering Americans and who has become an operational leader of al Qaeda in a foreign land - is among the gravest that government leaders can face,” Holder said in the prepared remarks provided in advance.

-“The American people can be - and deserve to be - assured that actions taken in their defense are consistent with their values and their laws,” Holder said.
+“The American people can be - and deserve to be - assured that actions taken in their defense are consistent with their values and their laws,” he said.

-Holder received a standing ovation when he entered the crowded auditorium but departed to perfunctory applause as some in the audience expressed surprise by his remarks.
-A question and answer session was canceled, the event organizers said.

 Civil liberties groups have decried the program as effectively a green light to assassinate Americans without due process in the courts under the U.S. Constitution, a charge that Holder flatly rejected.